LaurieWired/ObjectiveByTheSea2024/README.md

 # iDecompile: Writing an iOS Decompiler

-During this talk, I discuss how to decompile and reverse engineer iOS applications across multiple platforms rather than only on MacOS.
-Generally iOS applications require multiple native Mac tools for decoding both the instructions and the resources.
-Not only that, but native application languages like Swift and Objective-C are improperly reconstructed when decompiled on platforms like Windows and Linux.
+During this talk, I discuss how to decompile and reverse engineer iOS applications across multiple platforms rather than being limited to pure MacOS analysis.
+Generally iOS applications require numerous native tools for decoding both the instructions and the resources.
+Not only that, but native application languages like Swift and Objective-C are improperly reconstructed when decompiled on third-party platforms such as Windows and Linux.
 Programmatically decoding each resource type and reconstructing class structures from mangled names produces a much more complete view into the original application structure.

 ## Malimite iOS Decompiler Repository
 The [Malimite](https://github.com/LaurieWired/Malimite) repository contains the release and source code for my iOS decompiler.
-This tool builds on top of Ghidra to offer custom support for reverse engineering iOS applications.
+This tool builds on top of Ghidra to offer custom support for reverse engineering iOS application code, resources, and permissions.

-## Pillars of iOS Reverse Engineering
+## 4 Pillars of iOS Reverse Engineering
 - Permissions
   - Info.plist
   - Embedded.mobileprovision